 The Opioid Overdose Recovery Program

 In the year 2016, nearly 2,000 people died from opioid related overdoses in the state of New Jersey alone.
 There have been numerous efforts to regulate the distribution of deadly opioids.
 There have also been actions taken to ensure that people are less likely to die from an overdose.
-New Jersey has first responders undergo Narcan training and carry Narcan on them at all times to reverse overdoses.
+New Jersey has first responders undergo training and carry drugs on them at all times to reverse overdoses.
 There have also been pushes to increase the formation and the initiation of recovery coach programs or peer recovery support programs.

 Offering the Gift Hope

 The program was called the SOBA Outreach Initiative when it was first founded by SOBA College Recovery.
 The administration at SOBA College Recovery was aware of the large number of overdoses in the area.
 We determined that we wanted to help individuals suffering from substance use disorder find treatment.
 The Program initiated by SOBA College Recovery’s purpose was to have individuals already involved in long-term recovery travel to hospitals and help addicts in the grip of opioid addiction.
 The recovery coaches meet and speak to people who have recently had their overdoses reversed.
-SOBA’s recovery coaches” are CCAR certified to help individuals who have had overdoses reversed with Narcan find treatment options.
+SOBA’s recovery coaches” are CCAR certified to help individuals who have had overdoses reversed find treatment options.

 As SOBA’s outreach program expanded, we found an ally in Woodbridge Township.
 SOBA College Recovery began to work with Woodbridge Township to create the Woodbridge Opioid Overdose Recovery Program.
 The Woodbridge Opioid Overdose Recovery Program expanded and the program began receiving more funding from the township.
 As a result they were able to take on the responsibility of training new recovery coaches and began employing their own recovery coaches.